Table of Contents

 Efficient Data Loading

-Tip: Use DistributedSampler for Data Loaders When training with multiple GPUs using DDP, ensure that each GPU receives a unique mini-batch.
+Tip: Use DistributedSampler for Data Loaders when training with multiple GPUs using DDP, ensure that each GPU receives a unique mini-batch.
 This is achieved by using the torch.utils.data.DistributedSampler:

 from torch.utils.data import DataLoader, DistributedSampler